1388 - Origins of the Inn

 1922 - Dr B. R. Ambedkar

-Dr B. R. Ambedkar was a crusader for social justice and was the chief architect of India’s Constitution which secured social and fundamental legal rights and equality for its citizens.
+Dr B. R. Ambedkar (Called: 1922) was a crusader for social justice and the chief architect of India’s Constitution which secured social and fundamental legal rights and equality for its citizens.
+A Barrister, economist, politician and reformer, he was the first Law and Justice Minister of independent India.

 1941 - The Blitz